electrumsv/electrumsv/docs/website/content/articles/stolen-coins.rst

 likely option is that they were hacked.
 They should do something like preserving their hard drive for evidence, and reporting it to the police.

+For users who refuse to aid in the investigation, there is not much we can do to help them.
+We should state something along the lines that we are happy to help them investigate further when they are willing to assist us, and close the issue until then.
+Similarly if they reveal they have since reformatted their hard drive, then there is not much we can do.